stanford-oval/cs224v-fall2022/hw2/instructions/part-1.md

 You can now ask questions to your model at http://127.0.0.1:3000.
 Follow the configuration instructions, then click on Conversation to access the dialogue agent.
 Note that the model can only answer questions on the properties in the domain.
 Refer to the evaluation dataset or the manifest for the available properties.

-Hint: despite decent accuracy reported on artificial validation set, the agent is very likely to perform poorly.
+Hint: despite decent accuracy reported on artificial validation set, the agent is very likely to perform poorly in real world.
+We will be exploring more on this in part 2.

 ## Submission
 Each student should submit a pdf file and include the following: